ras52/bootstrap/stage-2/README.txt

   Usage: as test.s > test.ts

 The output is not a valid executable -- it just the text section.
-It therefore needs using inconjunction with the stage 1 elfify tool to produce an executable.
+It therefore needs using in conjunction with the stage 1 elfify tool to produce an executable.